vietcf/AutoSessionLockTimer/README.md

 ﻿# AutoLock Session Timer

-AutoLock Session Timer is a lightweight Windows tray app that locks the current user session after a configured number of minutes since the last session logon/unlock.
+AutoLock Session Timer is a lightweight Windows tray app built around a Pomodoro-style workflow.
+It helps you run focused work sessions, then automatically locks the current Windows session when the configured timer reaches the end of a cycle.

 ## Demo